localForage/localForage/README.md

 [PhantomJS](http://phantomjs.org)), but cross-browser tests are run using [Sauce Labs](https://saucelabs.com/).

+If you have Sauce Labs credentials on your machine, localForage will attempt to connect to Sauce Labs to run the tests on Sauce Labs as well.
+To skip Sauce Labs tests, run `grunt test:local`.

 When you submit a pull request, tests will be run against all browsers that localForage supports.